wilsontelab/svx-mdi-tools/docs/svDJ/svDJ.md

 molecules with outer nodes 12/-56 and 12/-57 would both be considered a match to primer nodes 12/-56.

-In its layer of junction matching, <code>parse</code> uses exact matching based on the actual node positions and any novel inserted bases.
+In its first layer of junction matching, <code>parse</code> uses exact matching based on the actual node positions and any novel inserted bases.
 This yields the following table of
 <code>junctions</code>.